camille-7/Documents/iec711-measurement-guide.md

  <a name="Measurements"><h2>Taking Measurements</h2></a>

  Now that you have REW or AudioTools configured, it's time to measure.
 I like to follow these best practices when collecting data:
-  - If possible, use included eartips, preferrably a smaller size to make insertion easier into the coupler
+  - Use included eartips, preferrably a smaller size to make insertion easier into the coupler
   - Align the 8kHz resonance commonly found with IEC711 couplers between measurements, to ensure consistency (you will notice a spike around this region)
-  - If possible, use different insertion depths and document them
+  - Use different insertion depths and document them
   - Normalize measurments to the same dB level, I prefer to use 84dB

 (Rew screenshot)